 Create a Workspace

 When working from home, setting up shop in front of your television while sitting on your comfortable couch or bed can be tempting.
 However, this can lead to distractions and ineffective practices.
 Creating a workspace allows you to designate a specific area designed to help you be focused and efficient.
 Defining your new workspace at home can be a new and exciting adventure!
 This area should help foster productivity, host the necessary supplies to get your work done, and reflect your personality.

 Designate a well-lit area beside a window for a view of the outdoors, near an outlet for your computer.
 Be sure to select a chair that is comfortable but also provides support.
 To add your personality, select decorative pieces that speak to you and let your office desk make a statement.
 Framing photos of friends, family, and loved ones are also great personal touches.
 However you design it, your workspace should be clean and decluttered for maximum productivity.

 Stick to a Schedule

 Just like your morning routine, sticking to a daily schedule is important to maintaining productivity at home.
 It is important to have clear guidelines on when to work and when to, metaphorically, clock out.
-Establishing a schedule can be done by creating a daily to-do list as well as setting daily and weekly goals for yourself.
+To establish a schedule, first create a daily to-do list and daily and weekly goals for yourself.
 The key is making these goals attainable.
 Prioritize by filling your to-do list first with tasks that are time sensitive and achievable.
 Then, write down larger responsibilities that can be accomplished by breaking them down.
 Check off or cross out your tasks as you complete them.
 By the end of the day and week, you will see everything you accomplished that made up your daily, and ultimately, weekly goals.